 A curriculum vitae, or CV, includes more information than your typical resume, including details of your education and academic achievements, research, publications, awards, affiliations, and more.

 A curriculum vitae (CV) provides a summary of your experience, academic background including teaching experience, degrees, research, awards, publications, presentations, and other achievements, skills and credentials.
 CVs are typically used for academic, medical, research, and scientific applications in the U.S.

-Review sample curriculum vitae, the difference between a CV and a resume, and tips and advice on how to write a CV.
+Review curriculum vitae samples, learn about the difference between a CV and a resume, and glean tips and advice on how to write a CV.

 What to Include in a Curriculum Vitae

 The following are examples of information that can be included in your curriculum vitae.
 The elements that you include will depend on what you are applying for, so be sure to incorporate the most relevant information to support your candidacy in your CV.